 ILA DUNCAN has been an active member of the Lumpkin Family Foundation since she was a teen and has been on the board since 2016.
 Based in New York City, she is also a member leader in her local chapter of Resource Generation, organizing fellow young donors to support social justice movements.

 Outside of her philanthropic work, Ila is a writer and comic artist exploring the ways that stories and art can shape society, and putting her own spin on favorite pieces of media just for fun.
 She has a background in film production but has moved away from that work to make more space for organizing.
 With the Lumpkin Family Foundation she supports land, health and community related work in and around Mattoon, Illinois where the foundation is located.
 Her role as a next-gen board member brought her to Resource Generation, seeking community with other young people in philanthropy, but their mission of redistributing wealth to support movements for social justice resonated so deeply that she now spends the majority on her time on that work.

-KAYING HANG serves on the executive team for Sierra Health Foundation and The Center as the vice president of programs and partnerships.
-In this role, Kaying is responsible for strategic program and partnership development, and oversees management of programs and initiatives.
+KAYING HANG serves on the executive team for Sierra Health Foundation and is president of The Center.
+In this role, Kaying has authority over The Center’s operations and strategy.

 She joined the foundation in 2013.
 A native Hmong speaker, Kaying received a bachelor of arts degree from Brandeis University and a master’s in public health from Boston University.
 Originally from Minnesota’s Twin Cities, she is the oldest of seven children and comes from a refugee family dedicated to social justice and racial equity.
 She and her family are proud to call Sacramento home.